Ansh757/project-git-good/deliverable-1/planning.md

  Guided Hike -- the hike that guides you as move across the trail.
 People can travel and go anything they want -- they will get their own interests.
 The person's interests: ie: animals, birds | cultural history Wht it will do is the: tell them about it?
- Fitlers -- some poeple want to vocalziation/ text -- viusually impaired. -- Vibrations.
+ Filters -- some people want to vocalziation/ text -- viusually impaired. -- Vibrations.

  Administrator - can see which info stays and stuff -- maintentaince -- blooms.